- What are electromagnetic fields?

 - BfS Topics in the Bundestag

-Proven effects on health caused by the fields around power supplies
+Proven effects caused by static and low frequency fields

 Alternating current with a frequency of 50 Hertz (Hz) flows in the German electricity network.
 Arising from this are so-called low frequency electric and magnetic fields that together with the alternating current in the power lines change their direction 100 times per second.
 These are known as low frequency alternating fields.